+(4) Unacceptable.

-- (4) Unacce table. - (a) Land fill and dumping not associated with flood control and infrastructure corridors or other allowable activities and uses: - (b) Land clearing, grading or removal of natural associated vegetation not with allowable which would result in activities. extensive sedimentation of wetland, mangrove areas coastal waters. - (v).
-Shoreline APC; Mana@ement Standards. - (a) Any project proposed for location within the shoreline APC shall be evaluated to determine its compatibility with the following standards: - (1) The impact of onshore activities upon wildlife, marine or aesthetic resources shall be minimized; - The effects of shoreline development on natural beach (2) processes shall be minimized; - The taking of sand, gravel or other aggregates and minerals from the beach and near shore areas shall not be allowed: - Removal of hazardous debris from beaches and coastal areas shall be strongly encouraged; - Where possible public landholdings along the shore shall be maintained and increased, for the purpose of access and hazard mitigation, through land trades with Corporation Marianas Public Land (MPLC), and where no purchases, creation of easements. practicable alternative exists, through the constitutional authority of eminent domain; and - (b) In addition to deciding whether the proposed project is consistent with the above standards, CRM Agency Officials shall consider the following in their review of coastal permit applications: - (1) Whether the proposed project is water-dependent or water-oriented in nature. - Whether the proposed project is to facilitate recreational. enhance coastal subsistence. or cultural opportunities. (i 🚗 , docking. fishing. swimming, picnicking, navigation devices).
+- (a) Land fill and dumping not associated with flood control and infrastructure corridors or other allowable activities and uses; - (b) Land clearing, grading or removal of natural vegetation not associated with allowable activities, which would result in extensive sedimentation of wetland, mangrove areas and coastal waters.

+(v).
+Shoreline APC; Management Standards.

+- (a) Any project proposed for location within the shoreline APC shall be evaluated to determine its compatibility with the following standards: - (1) The impact of onshore activities upon wildlife, marine or aesthetic resources shall be minimized: - (2) The effects of shoreline development on natural beach processes shall be minimized; - (3) The taking of sand, gravel or other aggregates and minerals from the beach and near shore areas shall not be allowed; - (4) Removal of hazardous debris from beaches and coastal areas shall be strongly encouraged; - (5) Where possible public landholdings along the shore shall be maintained and increased, for the purpose of access and hazard mitigation, through land trades with Marianas Public Land Corporation (MPLC), land purchases, creation of easements, and where no practicable alternative exists, through the constitutional authority of eminent domain; and - (b) In addition to deciding whether the proposed project is consistent with the above standards, CRM Agency Officials shall consider the following in their review of coastal permit applications: - (1) Whether the proposed project is water-dependent or water-oriented in nature. - (2) Whether the proposed project is to facilitate or enhance coastal recreational, subsistence, or cultural opportunities. (i.e., docking, uut, fishing, swimming, picnicking, navigation devices).

-- Whether the existing land use, including the existence (3) of roadways, has irreversibly committed the area to uses compatible with the proposed project, particularly water oriented uses, and provided that the proposed project does not create adverse cumulative impacts. - single-family Whether the proposed project is a dwelling in an existing residential area and would occur on private property owned by the same owner as of the effective date of the program, of which all or a significant portion is located in the Shoreline APC, or no reasonable alternative is open to the property owner to trade land, relocate or sel1 to the government. - Whether the proposed project would be safely located on a rocky shoreline and would cause significant adverse impacts to wildlife, marine or scenic resources. - (6) Whether the proposed project is designed to prevent or mitigate shoreline erosion. - project would more (7) Whether the proposed appropriately located in the Port and Industrial APC.
+- (3) Whether the existing land use, including the existence of roadways, has irreversibly committed the area to uses compatible with the proposed project, particularly water oriented uses, and provided that the proposed project does not create adverse cumulative impacts. - (4) Whether the proposed project is a single-family dwelling in an existing residential area and would occur on private property owned by the same owner as of the effective date of the program, of which all or a significant portion is located in the Shoreline APC, on no reasonable alternative is open to the property owner to trade land, relocate or sell to the government. - (5) Whether the proposed project would be safely located on a rocky shoreline and would cause significant adverse impacts to wildlife, marine or scenic resources. - (6) Whether the proposed project is designed to prevent or mitigate shoreline erosion. - (7) Whether the proposed project would be more appropriately located in the Port and Industrial APC.